As cities reopen and roads get busier, traffic reporters are back on their game

 We started to see spectacular wrecks, and gridlock would still happen.”

 While an individual city may experience a prolonged traffic hiatus (think metro areas in Florida or Texas after hurricanes, for instance), it’s rare for that to be a national phenomenon.
-Before COVID-19, the United States experienced this only twice—when the 1973-1974 OPEC oil embargo made gas station lines snarl traffic for miles and during World War II, when fuel was rationed and cars had stickers on windshields to indicate which motorists had priority on the road.
+Before COVID-19, the United States experienced this only twice—when the 1973-1974 OPEC oil embargo made gas station lines snarl traffic for miles, and during World War II, when fuel was rationed and cars had stickers on windshields to indicate which motorists had priority on the road.
 That’s according to Peter Norton, associate professor of engineering and society at the University of Virginia and author of Fighting Traffic: The Dawn of the Motor Age in the American City.

 “It will mostly return to pre-COVID-19 levels if we really get this epidemic behind us,” he points out.
 “There’s pent-up demand for driving, so we’ll see a lot of it.”